andrade-stats/robustBayesClustering/readme.md

-Contains the code for variable clustering and clustering evaluation according to "Robust Bayesian Model Selection for Variable Clustering with the Gaussian Graphical Model"
+Contains the code for variable clustering and clustering evaluation according to our article "Robust Bayesian Model Selection for Variable Clustering with the Gaussian Graphical Model", Andrade et al., 2018

 required python packages: numpy, scipy, tabulate